 I highly encourage students to perform in recitals, talent shows, and competitions.
 This is a fantastic way to grow in confidence and skill.
 For students who desire performance experience, I am always excited to provide both the coaching necessary to propel a student to perform at their best and I will help find the opportunities to perform.

 There are two studio recitals a year, a Christmas Concert and a Spring Concert, as well as SSMTA (South Metro Music Teacher's Association) recitals throughout the school year.
-New this year!!
-Tiny Screen Performances!
-I will help each student prepare and feel confident for their performance!
+I encourage students to audition and perform anywhere and everywhere!

 Brooke Bergum was sensational in her youth theater's role of Les in the musical, Newsies.

 Brooke has been my voice and piano student since she was in 3rd grade and it's been incredible to watch her journey as a musician and a confident young woman!

 Brooke is pursuing a theatre degree in college.
 Shine on!